eianlei/pydplan/doc/user_manual.md

 - Combined, Heium + Nitrogen pressures
 - Helium only
 - Nitrogen only

+*TODO*: The M-value lines are not plotted correctly yet.
+Needs fixing.

 ## TC Pressures
 This panel plots the pressure on individual Tissue Compartments for Helium and Nitrogen separately.